tamas-p/hisma/packages/hisma/README.md

 If we monitor this lightMachine we just have created in `visma` it looks similar to the image bellow.
 Pay attention to that our

-- Triggers are indicated with a square on the state that has the region inside.
+- Entry connector definitions are indicated with an empty square on the state that has the region inside.
 - Round icons are indicating the entry points to the child machine.
+- Exit connector definitions are indicated with filled squares on on the state that has the region inside.
 - Round icon with X in it indicates the exit point of the child machine
 - Yellow curves are indicating the entry and exit connectors that are mapping between
   - parent Triggers and child entry points